Transcript of a CNN panel discussing President Whitmore’s speech given on July 4, 1996 concerning an alien invasion

 Streite Earlier in his speech he seemed to really hammer on the word “mankind.”

-Blitzer Flips though notes on his clipboard. before reading “Mankind, that word should have new meaning for all of us today.
-We can’t be consumed by our petty differences any more.”
+Blitzer Flips though notes on his clipboard. before reading “Mankind, that word should have new meaning for all of us today.”
 Dangerous words, Kay Streite?

 Streite Whitmore has never been strong on women’s issues – equal pay, child care.
 Does he consider these petty issues to be set aside while he kills aliens?
 This battle is just an excuse to undermine the gains women have made in favor of some nebulous “mankind.”
 I’m not falling for it.